hak5/usbrubberducky-payloads/payloads/library/execution/Set_An_Arbitrary_And_Persistent_Tor_Circuit/README.md

 3. **Exit Node:**
    - The Exit Node is the last node in the Tor circuit.
    - It receives encrypted traffic from the Middle Node and decrypts it before sending it to the final destination on the internet.
-   - The Exit Node is aware of the destination address but does not know the user's IP address or the previous nodes in the circuit.
+   - The Exit Node is aware of the destination address but does not know the user's IP address or the entry nodes in the circuit.
    - Its primary function is to provide a point of exit for the traffic while maintaining the anonymity of the user.

 ### Torrc Configuration File